“Last week I made the last wild garlic tart of the year. I do look forward to spotting the first leaves and taking full advantage”

 - Add to potatoes and chorizo to make a frittata or omelette.

-- Add to quiches
+- Add to quiches and tarts

 - Incorporate into onion bhajis, and serve with wild-garlic-added raita